-Additions and deletions to compensated absences are shown net since it is impractical to separately determine these amounts:
+Additions and deletions to compensated absences and the net pension liability/(asset) amounts are shown net since it is impractical to separately determine these amounts:

 The General Fund is typically used to liquidate long-term obligations.

 c.
 Maturity

 i.
 The following is a summary of maturity of indebtedness: